Particular/docs.particular.net/nservicebus/testing/index.md

 ## Constructor injected bus

-NOTE: The `IBus` interface was deprecated in Version 6, and replaced with the contextual `IMessageHandlerContext` parameter on the `IHandleMessages<T>.Handle()` methods.
+NOTE: In Version 6, the `IBus` interface was deprecated and removed, and replaced with the contextual `IMessageHandlerContext` parameter on the `IHandleMessages<T>.Handle()` methods.

 snippet: ConstructorInjectedBus